HomeHomeUpUpSearchSearchE-mailMail

 Evaluation

-From above graph it shows that the averaged wind speed of the meteorological stations is always lower (91% for HERW: purple dots) than the speed at Rijn en Lek (LOCAL).
+From above graph it shows that the averaged wind speed of the meteorological station (HERW: purple dots) is close to the speed at Rijn en Lek (LOCAL).

 6. The anemometer might be in the wake of the mill cap; this would introduce a higher or lower wind speed, depending where the anemometer is in the wake.